The History of Sacred Heart

 In September 1929, a few boys joined the girls in the school.
 Soon, however, the parents of these boys began to desire the establishment of a boys school.

 In 1935, Reverend Mother Rosalie Hill established Hardey Preparatory School for Boys, named in honor of Mother Aloysia Hardey, one of the first and most influential American-born Religious of the Sacred Heart.
+Learn about the life of Mother Hardey (1809-1886) in this booklet.

 Network of Sacred Heart Schools